joesolo5/Ender-3/SKR v1.2 with filament change/README.md

+This file is a modified version of Marlin-2.0.x-SKR-Mini-E3-V1.2 that has the Filament Change Feature added back in.
+Designed and tested on an Ender 3 and it works.

-﻿# Marlin 3D Printer Firmware
+# Marlin 3D Printer Firmware

 [![Build Status](https://travis-ci.org/MarlinFirmware/Marlin.svg?branch=bugfix-2.0.x)](https://travis-ci.org/MarlinFirmware/Marlin)
 ![GitHub](https://img.shields.io/github/license/marlinfirmware/marlin.svg)